rssrobotics/rssrobotics.github.io/_attending/families.md

 We will have an informal networking lunch for parents at RSS on Thursday.
-Anyone who has an interest in kids and robotics, whether or not they are bringing their kids, is welcome to attend.
+Anyone who has an interest in kids and robotics, whether or not they are bringing their kids to the conference, is welcome to attend.
 We will meet outside Kresge at lunch break and walk over to a lunch place shortly after (around 12:15pm).
 Look for the sign "Families @ RSS Lunch" to join us.
+Note that the lunch is not covered by RSS; everyone will pay their own.

 #### Lactation Rooms and Changing Tables